Danielar7348/Danielar7348.github.io/_posts/2018-09-21-weekly-reflection-01.md

 ---

 Your first impressions of the class
-My first impression of the class was in how intresting computer sci
+My first impression of the class was in how intresting computer science.

 Anything you learned